fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     - Somewhat low damage without meter
     - Has a few underwhelming normals (mainly his heavy punches)
     - Many of his damaging options are unsafe and often fully punishable if they don't hit or are blocked.

+### 5 Minute Guide

+(if you don't know what the abbreviations mean, check the [notation](#notation) guide below.)

+Take Infinity as your deck, lets you gain 130% meter almost immediately, after doing 10 supers you get a rapidly regenerating super bar

+`2LK`, `2MP`, `2MK`, `5LK`, `5MK` are all good buttons to poke with. `236P` is a nice fireball.

+If someone is jumping in on you, either do `5HK` or `623P`.
+You can do `623P` as you're getting up if someone is trying to hit you, you'll get combo'd for free if it's blocked.

+For combos, start off with light kicks or punches, move up to medium kicks or punches and then to hard kicks or punches.
+Easiest one is `2LK > 2MK > 2HK`.

+If your combo lands, as long as you haven't done `2HK` yet you can do `6MK` and then immediately do `236236P` to get a fireball super.
+This'll deal about 20% of their health in damage.

+If you do `236236K` instead of `236236P` in combos, you can catch the opponent on the way down with `421K` and immediately do `236236K` again.
+You can do this over and over as long as you have the meter.
+When you've done your last `236236K` do `623P` instead of `421K` so that they can't hit you while Allen keeps posing.